When the World Burns, Who's Forced to Sell?

 Most people associate discipline with action.
 Very few associate discipline with restraint.
 In markets, inactivity is often the highest form of discipline.

 Re-entry is dangerous not because opportunities vanish, but because psychology shifts while you are away.
-Alignment beats urgency.
+Alignment beats urgency every time.

 Price is the last signal to move.
 By the time it reacts, the underlying forces have been building for weeks.
 Structure reveals what price cannot.